rodneyshupe/Cookbook/Recipes/SoupsAndStews/CarrotGingerSoup.rst

 Directions
 ----------

-1. Heat oil in a saucepan over medium heat.
-Add onion, ginger and garlic.
-Reduce heat to medium-low.
-Cook, stirring occasionally, for 8 to 10 minutes or until onion is soft.
+1. Heat oil in a saucepan over medium heat; add onion, ginger and garlic.
-2. Add carrots, stock and 2 cups water to saucepan.
-Simmer, partially covered, for 35 to 40 minutes or until carrots are very tender.
+   Reduce heat to medium-low and cook, stirring occasionally, until onion is soft, 8 to 10 minutes.
-   Remove from heat and set aside.
+2. Add carrots, stock and 2 cups water to the saucepan.
+Simmer, partially covered, until carrots are very tender, 35 to 40 minutes; remove from heat and set aside.
-3. Using a food processor or blender, process soup, in batches, until smooth.
+3. Process soup in batches in a food processor or blender until smooth.
 Return soup to saucepan and stir over low heat until warmed through.
-4. Ladle soup into bowls.
-Top with sour cream and dill.
-Serve.
+4. Ladle soup into bowls; top with sour cream and dill and serve.

 Variations
 ----------

 Add 2 cups shredded chicken towards the end of step 3, when returning pureed soup to the pan to reheat.
-For shredding the chicken; boil in water for 10-12 minutes, then shred with 2 forks.
+To shred the chicken, boil in water for 10-12 minutes, then shred with 2 forks.